Sears is breaking up with Whirlpool after a century

 The Upton Machine Company, which became Whirlpool, sold its first order of washers to Sears, Roebuck & Company in 1916.

-In a memo to employees, Sears said the breakup was because of a dispute over pricing of the products.
-Sears conceded in the memo, which it provided to CNNMoney, that Whirlpool has a "dominant position in the marketplace."
+In a memo to employees, Sears said the breakup was because of a dispute over product pricing.

-"Whirlpool has sought to use its dominant position in the marketplace to make demands that would have prohibited us from offering Whirlpool products to our members at a reasonable price," the memo said.
+"Whirlpool has sought to use its dominant position in the marketplace to make demands that would have prohibited us from offering Whirlpool products to our members at a reasonable price," said the memo, which was provided to CNNMoney.

+Whirlpool issued a statement saying that it will no longer supply Sears with its branded products, without giving a reason.

 Related: Sears to sell Kenmore appliances on Amazon